-4.3 Criminal records check
+3. Criminal records checks

 Prior to 29 May 2013 an enhanced disclosure contained details of all convictions on record (including those which are defined as "spent" under the Rehabilitation of Offenders Act 1974) together with details of any cautions, reprimands or warnings held on the Police National Computer.
 It could also contain non-conviction information from local police records which a chief police officer considered relevant to the role applied for at the School.